williamgilpin/travel/japan notes.md

 ### Shibuya:
 + Watari Museum of Contemporary Art (closes at 7, closed mondays)
++ + This has a lot of western art, but a few other things
-+ kiddy land toy store(9 pm)
++ kiddy land toy store (9 pm)
 + cat street
 + Meiji Shrine and gardens:
 ++ Open until 4:40 in October, free admission
 ++ Chuo Sobu Line—>Yoyogi station
-++ The "private garden" was open until five, cost 500 JPY
+++ The "private garden" was open until five, cost 500 JPY and was very much worth seeing
 + Takeshita Street
 ++ Very close to the shrine, Harajuku station
 ++ Worth walking down, touristy but fascinating and busy